buzkall/finisterre/README.md

 php artisan vendor:publish --tag="finisterre-config"
 ```

-By default, the package will not be active, this can be changed adding the following to your .env file
+By default, the package will not be active; this can be changed by adding the following to your .env file

 ```bash
 FINISTERRE_ACTIVE=true